RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

     - If you want to remove the existing module arguments, enter `module_args ""` without arguments.
     - If you want to use the existing module arguments, enter `module_args keep_args`
     - If you want to update multiple modules, use the `and module` parameter for each module.
+    - If you want to upgrade the database to use the latest version of Redis and the latest version of the modules used by the database, use the `latest_with_modules` parameter.

 ## Examples